rabblerouser/core/README.md

 ## Our vision

 Rabble Rouser is for campaigning organisations who need tools to mobilise and organise their members and the community.

-Rabble Rouser will offer it for free and let them spend their time and money better.
+Rabble Rouser will be offered for free, alllowing organisations to spend their time and money on the things that matter.

-Enabled by a membership registration core and a set of plugins.
+It will have a membership registration core and a set of plugins.

 ## Our goals